ISISComputingGroup/ibex_developers_manual/NIMROD-Instrument-Details.md

 [Eurotherms](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/SANS2D/SANS2D_Eurotherms.jpg) are used to control temperature Orange Cryostat, CCR and Furnace devices.

 ##### Note: NIMROD Sample Changer #####
-The NIMROD sample changer is a two-axis sample changer controlled by a Galil.
+The NIMROD sample changer is a two-axis (vertical and rotation) sample changer controlled by a Galil.

+As of July 2023, the lower limit for the vertical axis is not physically working, so be careful when changing soft limits for the sample changer's vertical axis.
+The sample changer is set to home to the upper limit as the switch works.

 ##### Note: Water Bath #####
 NIMROD uses two types of water bath, both Julabo models: FP-50 and [FP-52](http://www.facilities.rl.ac.uk/isis/computing/ICPdiscussions/NIMROD/NIMROD_Julabo_FP52.jpg).